 Apply for this licence

-To make copies of newspaper content (eg articles relating to your business, industry or competitors) for internal use in a business, you generally need a licence from the Newspaper Licensing Agency (NLA).
+To make copies of newspaper content (for example, articles relating to your business, industry or competitors) for internal use in a business, you generally need a licence from the NLA Media Access Limited.

 Making copies can include photocopying, faxing, scanning and emailing.